jdonnerstag/pyfwf_db/README.rst

   was perfect.
 - With our little lib,

-   - we completely avoid any load or ingest job.
-We can start using new files immediately when they arrive.
+   - we almost avoid load or ingest jobs.
+We can start using new files immediately when they arrive (not enough time for grab another coffee)
-   - A full index scan, takes less then 2 mins on our standard business laptops (with SDD).
-Many times faster than the other options, and on low-cost hardware (vs big boxes and high-speed networks).
+   - A full index scan, takes less then 2 mins on our standard business laptops (with SDD), which is many times faster than the other options, and on low-cost hardware (vs big boxes and high-speed networks).
    - With Numpy based indexes, the solution is very fast to determine the line number.
      Loading the line from disc and converting the required fields / columns from bytes into consumable data types, is a bit slower compared to in-memory preprocessed Pandas dataframes.
 But we need to do millions of lookups, and in our use cases, we don't need to re-read lines that often.
 Where required, we cache the converted object.
+Numpy is good, but not a good fit for our problem.
    - We've tested it with 100GB data sets (our individual file size usually is <10GB), approaching memory limits for full table (in-memory) indexes.
-Obviously depending on the number of rows and size of the index key.
+Obviously depending on the number of rows and keys.

 Installation
 ============